wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

         ```
 * The filtering node now uploads data to the Cloud using `us1.api.wallarm.com:443` (US Cloud) and `api.wallarm.com:443` (EU Cloud) instead of `us1.api.wallarm.com:444` and `api.wallarm.com:444`.

-    If your server with the deployed node has a limited access to the external resources and the access is granted to each resource separately, after upgrade to version 4.x the synchronization between the filtering node and the Cloud will stop.
+    If your server with the deployed node has a limited access to the external resources and the access is granted to each resource separately, after upgrade the synchronization between the filtering node and the Cloud will stop.
 The upgraded node needs to be granted access to the API endpoint with the new port.

-## Unified registration of nodes in the Wallarm Cloud by tokens
+## Unified registration of nodes in the Wallarm Cloud by API tokens

 With the new release of Wallarm node, email-password based registration of Wallarm nodes in the Cloud has been removed.
-It is now mandatory to switch to the new token-based node registration method to continue with Wallarm node 4.10.
+It is now mandatory to switch to the new API token-based node registration method to continue with the newer node versions.

-The new release enables you to register the Wallarm node in the Wallarm Cloud by the **token** on [any supported platform](../../installation/supported-deployment-options.md), which ensures a more secure and faster connection to the Wallarm Cloud as follows:
+The new release enables you to register the Wallarm node in the Wallarm Cloud by the **API token** on [any supported platform](../../installation/supported-deployment-options.md), which ensures a more secure and faster connection to the Wallarm Cloud as follows:

 * Dedicated user accounts of the **Deploy** role allowing only to install the node are no longer required.
 * Users' data remains securely stored in the Wallarm Cloud.